Plas Newydd (Anglesey): Points of interest

-The house contains Rex Whistler’s largest painting, measuring 58 by 12 ft.
+The house contains Rex Whistler's largest painting, measuring 58 by 12 ft.

 The 7th Marquess of Anglesey retained rooms at the house until his death in July 2013.
 Lady Rose McLaren grew up at the house along with the 7th Marquess - her brother.
 The 8th Marquess no longer lives at the house.

 At the house there is also a military museum which contains campaign relics belonging to the 1st Marquess of Anglesey, mementos of the Battle of Waterloo and the Anglesey Leg.

 Parkland and gardens

-The house is set within an outstanding park, landscaped at the turn of the 18th and 19th centuries.
+The house is set within an outstanding park, landscaped around 1800.
 The design included input from Humphry Repton, and his trademark Red Book of before and after landscape views is still extant.
 With its extensive waterside site, superb location, and views of the Menai Strait and Snowdonia, it is the only Anglesey site to be classed as Grade I in the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
-It is within the Anglesey Area of Outstanding Natural Beauty and is within an Environmentally sensitive area.
+It is within the Anglesey Area of Outstanding Natural Beauty and is within an environmentally sensitive area.

 In January 2010, the grounds became the first part of North Wales to be included in Google Street View, thanks to a scheme to include National Trust properties by using the Google Trike which scanned the paths at Plas Newydd in August 2009, where vehicular access is limited.